braniii/Ameixa/README.md

 ![CI bagde](https://gitlab.com/xphnx/ameixa/badges/master/build.svg)

-Icon pack compatible with Trebuchet, Kiss Launcher , OpenLauncher, Adw and many more launchers.
+Icon pack compatible with Trebuchet, Kiss Launcher, Lawnchair Launcher, OpenLauncher, Adw and many more launchers.
 A Material Design inspired theme aiming to provide a consistent and minimalistic look to your device.
 Code forked from [Icecons icon pack](https://github.com/1C3/ICEcons).
-Only [F-droid](https://f-droid.org/) hosted apps are supported.
+Only [F-Droid](https://f-droid.org/) hosted apps are supported.

 # Contributions are welcome